markqvist/Reticulum/docs/source/understanding.rst

 networking stack will need to create one or more destinations to receive data, and know the destinations it needs to send data to.

-All destinations in Reticulum are represented internally as 10 bytes, derived from truncating a full SHA-256 hash of identifying characteristics of the destination.
+All destinations in Reticulum are represented as a 10 byte hash, derived from truncating a full SHA-256 hash of identifying characteristics of the destination.
 To users, the destination addresses will be displayed as 10 bytes in hexadecimal representation, as in the following example: ``<80e29bf7cccaf31431b3>``.

+The truncation size of 10 bytes (80 bits) for destinations has been choosen as a reasonable tradeoff between address space and packet overhead.
+The address space accomodated by this size can support many billions of simultaneously active devices on the same network, while keeping packet overhead low, which is essential on low-bandwidth networks.
+In the very unlikely case that this address space nears congestion, a one-line code change can upgrade the Reticulum address space all the way up to 256 bits, ensuring the Reticulum address space could potentially support galactic-scale networks.
+This is obviusly complete and ridiculous over-allocation, and as such, the current 80 bits should be sufficient, even far into the future.

 By default Reticulum encrypts all data using elliptic curve cryptography.
 Any packet sent to a destination is encrypted with a derived ephemeral key.
 Reticulum can also set up an encrypted channel to a destination with *Forward Secrecy* and *Initiator Anonymity* using a elliptic curve cryptography and ephemeral keys derived from a Diffie Hellman exchange on Curve25519.
 In Reticulum terminology, this is called a *Link*.
+The multi-hop transport, coordination, verification and reliability layers are fully autonomous and also based on elliptic curve cryptography.

 Reticulum also offers symmetric key encryption for group-oriented communications, as well as unencrypted packets for broadcast purposes, or situations where you need the communication to be in plain text.
-The multi-hop transport, coordination, verification and reliability layers are fully autonomous and based on public key cryptography.

 Reticulum can connect to a variety of interfaces such as radio modems, data radios and serial ports, and offers the possibility to easily tunnel Reticulum traffic over IP links such as the Internet or